LeonardoTrapani/rediredge/README.md

 ## What is Rediredge?

 Rediredge pairs a **Go data plane** with a **Next.js control plane**.
-The control plane manages users, domains, and redirect rules; the data plane serves production traffic with a front proxy for TLS and a tiny Go service that issues instant 30x responses based on a redis database (for extremely fast lookups).
+The control plane manages users, domains, and redirect rules; the data plane serves production traffic with a single Go service that handles TLS and issues instant 30x responses based on a redis database (for extremely fast lookups).

 * **Data plane (edge):**
-  * **Front proxy (default: Caddy)** — terminates TLS, obtains & renews certificates (ACME), and forwards HTTP to the app.
-  * **Go redirector** — reads a compact lookup model from Redis and returns the redirect immediately.
+  * **Go redirector** — handles TLS via autocert (ACME HTTP‑01), reads a compact lookup model from Redis, and returns the redirect immediately.
 * **Control plane (dashboard & API):**
   * **Next.js** app for auth, domains, and redirects; persists canonical configuration and publishes a read‑optimized view for the edge.